 NOTE: Wear disposable gloves when cutting hot peppers; the oils can burn skin.
 Avoid touching your face and eyes.

 - Day before.
 Blender: Add cranberries to a food processor and pulse once.
 If after once pulse there are still a lot of whole cranberries, pulse once more.
 Your goal is for most of the cranberries to be cut but you don’t want to puree them.
 Hand Food Chopper: You can also choose to use a hand food chopper instead of a blender in order to get a better “chop”.
 While this takes longer, you will get less liquid and, in my opinion, a prettier dip.

 - Pour cranberries in a bowl and mix with jalapenos, scallions, cilantro, sugar, lime/lemon juice and salt.
-Cover the bowel and place in the fridge to sit overnight.
+Cover the bowl and place in the fridge to sit overnight.
 If you are in a time crunch, three hours will suffice.